fustilio/wayfarer/ARCHITECTURE.md

 * **For Emily, the Detail-Oriented Explorer:**
     * **Panel Capture:**  Effortlessly capture information from museum and site panels using the device camera, including text extraction (OCR) and image capture.
     * **My Travel Notes:**  A personal digital journal for storing captured panels, text notes, and organizing learning experiences by location and date, with basic keyword search.
+    * **Past Itinerary:** Upload photos, extract GPS location data, and plot these on a map to visualize past trips.

 * **For Ben, the Off-the-Beaten-Path Seeker:**
     * **Hidden Gems:**  Curated lists of less-known attractions and authentic experiences for select destinations, including descriptions, photos, and map locations.